 WSD provides data about in-demand and emerging occupations in the region, along with related education and training requirements.
 This important component enables each youth to truly learn about occupations and industries they may be interested in pursuing.

-Implementation. of Work-Based Learning Initiatives – Provide a description of how the area will implement initiatives such as incumbent worker training programs, on-the-job training programs, customized training programs, industry and sector strategies, career pathways initiatives, utilization of effective business intermediaries and other business services and strategies designed to meet the needs of employers in the corresponding region in support of the business service strategy.
+5.Implementation of Work-Based Learning Initiatives – Provide a description of how the area will implement initiatives such as incumbent worker training programs, on-the-job training programs, customized training programs, industry and sector strategies, career pathways initiatives, utilization of effective business intermediaries and other business services and strategies designed to meet the needs of employers in the corresponding region in support of the business service strategy.

 The Board will increase its focus on providing work-based learning opportunities, including incumbent worker training, on-the-job training, customized training, industry and sector strategies, career pathways initiatives, and utilization of effective business intermediaries to meet the needs of the employers in the local area.
 Strategies that will be considered include: